Teus Mansion

 The Galleries of the Presidential Museum

-The current seal was first used by President Manuel Roxas in 1947.
+This gallery showcases the Philippine National Flag, Presidential Flag, and the Presidential Seal, with the current seal first used by President Manuel Roxas in 1947.

-A distinct feature of the Presidential flag and seal is the “sea lion” granted by King Philip II of Spain in 1596.
-The sun with its eight rays represent the eight provinces that were placed under martial law during the Philippine Revolution.
-The three stars symbolize the three main regions of Luzon, Visayas and Mindanao.
+A distinctive feature of the Presidential Flag and Seal is the sea lion, a heraldic symbol granted by King Philip II of Spain in 1596, reflecting the Philippines' colonial heritage.
+The sun with eight rays represents the provinces that were placed under martial law during the Philippine Revolution of 1896, while the three stars symbolize the country's three main regions— Luzon, Visayas, and Mindanao.

 Past Philippine Presidents